nlydv/azone/README.md

 I may or may not convert this to a NodeJS package in the near future so that I can more easily use it as part of another project.

 Contributions/suggestions always welcome though.

+## License

+Everything here is free and open-sourced, feel free to use it for whatever.

+_MIT license in [LICENSE](https://github.com/nlydv/azone/blob/master/LICENSE) file_